-We follow the Early Years Framework for children in Nursery and Reception and the National Curriculum fully for all subjects in Years 1 to 6, which can be found here.
+We follow the Early Years Framework for children in Nursery and Reception and the National Curriculum for all subjects in Years 1 to 6, which can be found here.

 In light of the National Curriculum changes in 2014 and the associated ‘assessment without levels’ we have adapted our own assessment arrangements accordingly.
-In Reading, Writing and Maths we have adopted a new system whereby the children seek to achieve as many of their respective 25 end of year statements as possible each year and are a given a Year group score depending on how many are achieved.
-The progress in all of these subjects is shared three times per year with parents during pupil progress meetings.
+In Reading, Writing and Maths we have adopted a system whereby the children seek to achieve as many of their respective 25 end of year statements as possible each year and are a given a Year group score depending on how many are achieved.
+The progress in all of these subjects is shared with parents during pupil progress meetings.

 Phonics is taught rigorously via the government-produced programme Letters and Sounds.
 Read our Phonics Overview for more information.